 Wine bottle in hand or not, Moto Sushi is the Japanese joint you need in your life.
 Located down wooden fairy lit stairs in Parnell, the small bustling restaurant is a favourite amongst locals.
 The bento box is our must-have off the menu and perfect for first timers as it provides a taste of everything.
 There’s also no going wrong with a classic teriyaki chicken roll, served with freshly cooked rice and avo.

 Just like their website says, “When you visit Pane e Vino, you’re in for a treat!”.
 This is a perfect spot for pizza lovers.
 Grab your crew together and devour a few slices over your favourite drink.
 The menu is plentiful, with not just one but SIX different sorts of bruschetta in the antipasto section.
 You’ll be greeted with ‘Ciao Bella’ and you’ll have a hard time wanting to leave the beautiful interior of this place.

-Okay, this one’s edging on the pricey side with a minimum spend of $20 in order to make you allegeable for the BYO at Sawadee.
-But trust me, it’s worth it.
+Taking over the old Sawadee spot on Ponsonby road and with another branch in Epsom, you'll want to make a beeline for the classy De Grand Thai Restaurant.
 We recommend getting the starter platter to share as an entree complete with spring rolls, gari puffs, prawn patties and satay skewers.
 After all, messy Thai food and a bottle of red are the ingredients of a night to remember.